 You can mouse over the icon to see when they read your message.

-You can see what pages the user is viewing on your web portal or website in lines with a gray background.
+You can see what pages the user is viewing on your web portal or website as this will appear as notification.
 This gives you context for their issue or question: you can check which product they’re looking at, that they are in the right place while following troubleshooting instructions etc.

 You can format your reply in a similar manner to a ticket message.
 See the Replying to a ticket section for more details.
 You can attach files to chat messages just as you can with a ticket reply, except that drag and drop only works with images.
 Users can also send you files.